10 Ugly Truth on Malaysia Express Buses from Singapore You Can’t Avoid

 Singapore and Malaysia have a similar hot climate.
 Thus, the aircon is mostly blasted to its maximum with powerful, cold air blowing uncomfortably on the head, sometimes causing a headache.
 Seasoned travellers taking a bus trip from Singapore to Malaysia will identify this fear.

 Even when the aircon ventilator tap has been shut off completely, one can still feel the chill and hear the noise from the top.
-Sadly, many bus drivers are rather insensitive to reduce the aircon on rainy days.
+Sadly, many bus drivers are rather insensitive to reducing the aircon on rainy days.
 Therefore, bring along a jacket, shawl or even a cap to keep yourself warm and comfortable for that few hours of journey.

 Some express buses provide English movies on a TV for entertainment.
 However, the kind of movie played may not be everyone’s cup of tea.
 The location of the TV is at the front of the vehicle.
 Naturally, the volume is blasted so that those sitting at the back of the bus can hear.